 Discouragement shows up here.
 There’s much more to business development than they realized, and they don't really know as much as they thought they knew.
 Realizing that their actual ability is limited, especially when compared to their previously naive expectations, their confidence drops, and they may feel overwhelmed by what seems to be a vast knowledge area they can't quite grasp.

 How long they’re stuck in this state depends on factors such as the degree to which they accept their incompetence, their determination to learn and, if they have a coach, his ability to simplify everything.
 Some can’t get to this acceptance, and they tend to abandon the training.

 Stage 3: Conscious Competence (Learning, effort, tutelage, and mentorship)

 After enough effort, training and repetitions, they’ll acquire proficiency, but it doesn’t come automatically.
 They know what they know, and can apply it as long as they concentrate and focus.
 They have to think their way through what feels unnatural and foreign.
-Repetition, practice, coaching, and experience are necessary to advance to the final learning stage.
+Repetition, practice, coaching, feedback, and experience are necessary to advance to the final learning stage.
 Practice and coaching are key.
 Without them, they may progress to Stage 3 but will struggle to reach Stage 4, and may regress to Stage 2 or abandon the training entirely, regressing to old habits.

 Stage 4: Unconscious Competence (second nature, intuition)

-In this final stage, the lawyer has internalized the BD knowledge and can apply it without thought or concentration, completing the tasks with grace, speed, and confidence.
-The skills are so practiced that they’re automatic and come naturally, as second-nature as walking, and the lawyer will know it so well that they can't articulate it to others.
+In this final stage, the lawyer has internalized BD knowledge and can apply it without thought or concentration, completing the tasks with grace, speed, and confidence.
+The skills are so practiced that they’re automatic and come naturally, as second-nature as walking, and the lawyer will know it so well that they usually can't articulate it to others.

 A note of caution: